Chuan-Peng-Lab/repCPP-Stage1/2_Data/README.md

 ``````

 The dataset contains EEG recordings from six subjects, collected at Shanghai Jiao Tong University (SJTU).
-The raw data can be downloaded from this link.
+The raw data can be downloaded from this link: https://gofile.me/6V7fC/08WYfdHOj.

 Subject Information